 - 1. Learners should collect all the equipment they Notes need from the front of the class. - 2.
-Learners should first prepare two ice-water baths.- - 3.
-To one of the test-tubes, learners will add limewater (about two-thirds of the tube). - 4.
+Learners should first prepare two ice-water baths:--- - 3.
+To one of the test-tubes, learners will add -----limewater (about two-thirds of the tube). - 4.
 To their 250 cm conical flask, the learners will add 100 cm of the carbonated drink. - 5.
-Learners should place the flask on a hot plate. - - 6.
-Learners will now assemble their distillation apparatus.
-They should fix the thermometer and the glass (or other) tubing to the rubber stopper.
+Learners should place the flask on a hot plate. ---- apparatus.
+They should fix the thermometer andthe glass (or other) tubing to the rubber stopper.